phaubertin/jinue/doc/cmdline.md

   the kernel refuses to boot.

-No eXecute (NX) protection is an extension to Physical Address Extension (PAE) that makes it possible to prevent code execution from individual memory pages.
+No eXecute (NX) protection is an extension to Physical Address Extension (PAE) that prevents code execution from individual memory pages.

 ### Kernel Panic Action - `on_panic`